Sproutly Plant Care Team

 Types of Carnivorous Plants

 - →Venus Fly Trap (Dionaea muscipula): The iconic snap-trap plant.
-Native only to the Carolinas.
+Native only to a small area in the Carolinas (USA).
 Needs full sun, bog conditions, and cold dormancy.
-Each trap can close 3-5 times before dying.
+Each trap can close 3-5 times before it dies and is replaced by new growth.

-- →Pitcher Plants (Sarracenia): North American bog plants with tall, tubular pitchers that trap insects via slippery walls.
+- →North American Pitcher Plants (Sarracenia): Bog plants with tall, tubular pitchers that trap insects via slippery walls and downward-pointing hairs.
 Full sun and cold dormancy required.
-Extremely hardy once established outdoors.
+Extremely hardy once established — some species survive freezing temperatures outdoors.

 - →Sundews (Drosera): Sticky-tentacled plants that trap insects with glistening glue droplets.
 Various species from tropical to temperate.
-Easier than venus fly traps for beginners.
+Many species are excellent for beginners due to their adaptability and ease of care.

 The Three Cardinal Rules